Composition in ultradifferentiable classes: Introduction

 \section{Introduction}

 This paper arose from our wish to characterize stability under composition of Denjoy--Carleman classes $\cE^{\{M\}}$ and $\cE^{(M)}$.
-For these classes we have developed a calculus in infinite dimensions beyond Banach spaces in \cite{KMRc,KMRq,KMRu} which is heavily based on composition: A smooth mapping is of the respective class if and only if it is so along all Banach plots (i.e., mappings defined in open subsets of Banach spaces) in the respective weak class; sometimes curves suffice.
+For these classes we have developed a calculus in infinite dimensions beyond Banach spaces in \cite{KMRc,KMRq,KMRu} which is heavily based on composition: A smooth mapping $f$ is of class $\mathcal E^{\{M\}}$ if and only if $f \circ p \in \mathcal E^{\{M\}}$ for all $\mathcal E^{\{M\}}$ Banach plots (i.e., mappings defined in open subsets of Banach spaces); accordingly for $\mathcal E^{(M)}$.
+Sometimes curves suffice.

 Denjoy--Carleman differentiable functions form classes of smooth functions that are described by growth conditions on the Taylor expansion.
 The growth is prescribed in terms of a sequence $M=(M_k)$ of positive real numbers which serves as a weight for the iterated derivatives: for compact $K$ the sets